-Acronym for Graduate Management Admission Test, a standardized test required for admission to a graduate business school.
+Acronym for Graduate Management Admission Test, which is a standardized test required for admission to a graduate business school.

-Acronym for Graduate Record Examination, a standardized exam usually required for admission to graduate schools.
+Acronym for Graduate Record Examination, which is a standardized exam usually required for admission to graduate schools.

 Work experience as part of a field of study, which usually takes place over several months.
 It may be full-time, may require you to move, and you may be paid.
 An internship may be required for graduation from a graduate program, but may be waived under certain circumstances.

-Acronym for Law School Admission Test, a standardized test required for admission to law school.
+Acronym for Law School Admission Test, which is a standardized test required for admission to law school.

-Acronym for Medical College Admissions Test, a standardized test required for admission to medical school.
+Acronym for Medical College Admissions Test, which is a standardized test required for admission to medical school.

 Ph.D.
 (Doctor of Philosophy)